Raulalhi/OOP-Assignment-2/README.md

 * W key to jump
 * S key to go down
 * Every option is clickable
-* On the end scree, press ENTER to continue playing
+* On the end screen press ENTER to continue playing

 #Functionality